SoftUni/Programming-Basics-Book-Java-EN/chapter-01-first-steps-in-programming.md

 ![](assets/chapter-1-images/07.Numbers-sum-37.png)

-Obviously, we have a problem when the user enters **invalid input data**:
+We have a problem when the user enters **invalid input data**:

 ![](assets/chapter-1-images/07.Numbers-sum-38.png)

-This is due to the transformation of our text field into a number.
-If the value in the field isn't a number, the program crashes and **returns an error** (exception).
-We can fix the code in the by doing the following:
+It is due to the transformation of our text field into a number.
+If the value in the field isn't a number, the program crashes, and **returns an error** (exception).
+We can fix the code by doing the following:

 ![](assets/chapter-1-images/07.Numbers-sum-39.png)

-With this code we intercept errors when working with numbers (**catch exceptions**) and in case of an error we display the value **"error"** in our result field.
+With this code, we intercept errors when working with numbers (**catch exceptions**), and in case of an error, we display the value **"error"** in our result field.
 Start the program again with **[Shift+F10]** and check if it's working.
 This time, if an incorrect number is entered, the result is **"error"** and the program doesn't crash:

 ![](assets/chapter-1-images/07.Numbers-sum-40.png)

 Does all this seem complicated?
 If it does, that's completely normal.
-We are at the very start of our programming journey.
-The example above requires much more knowledge and skills, which we are going to develop using this book and later on as well.
+We are at the beginning of our programming journey.
+The example above requires much more knowledge and skills, which we will develop using this book and later on.
 Just allow yourself to have some fun with desktop programming.
-If something doesn't work, feel free to ask for help in the SoftUni discussion forum: https://forum.softuni.org.
-Or bravely move forward to the next example or to the next chapter in the book.
-A time will come when this will to be easy for you, but you really have to put some effort and be persistent.
+If something doesn't work, feel free to ask for help in the SoftUni discussion forum: https://forum.softuni.org, or bravely move forward to the next example or the next chapter in the book.
+A time will come when this will be easy for you, but you have to put in some effort and be persistent.
 Learning programming is a slow process involving lots and lots of practice.

-### Web Application: 'Numbers Summator'
+### Web application: 'Numbers summator'
-Now we are going to create something even more complex, but also more interesting: a Web application that **calculates the sum of two numbers**.
-By **entering two numbers** in the first two text fields and clicking the **[Calculate]** button, **their sum is calculated** and the result is displayed in the third text field.
-The application is expected to resemble what you see below:
+Now, we will create something even more complex but more interesting: a Web application that **calculates the sum of two numbers**.
+By **entering two numbers** in the first two text fields and clicking the **[Calculate]** button, **their sum is calculated**, and the result is displayed in the third text field.
+The application is expected to look like as is shown below:

 ![](assets/chapter-1-images/08.Numbers-sum-web-01.png)

-As opposed to console applications which read and write data in the form of text on the console, **Web applications** have a **Web-based user interface**.
+Unlike the console applications that read and write data as text on the console, **Web applications** have a **Web-based user interface**.
 Web applications are loaded from some **Internet address** (URL) through a standard **web browser**.
-Users write input data in a page, visualized by the web browser, the data is processed on a web server and the results are shown again on a page in the web browser.
+Users write input data on a page, visualized by the web browser, the data is processed on a web server, and the results are shown again on a page in the web browser.

-For our web application we are going to use **Spring MVC**, which enables us to create web application with the **Java** programming language in the **IntelliJ IDEA** development environment.
+For our web application, we will use **Spring MVC**.
+It enables us to create a web application with the **Java** programming language in the **IntelliJ IDEA** development environment.

 Take the project (the application's skeleton) from this link:
 [https://github.com/SoftUni/Programming-Basics-Book-Java-BG/blob/master/assets/chapter-1-assets](https://github.com/SoftUni/Programming-Basics-Book-Java-BG/blob/master/assets/chapter-1-assets) and load it in IntelliJ IDEA using **[Import Project]**:

 ![](assets/chapter-1-images/08.Numbers-sum-web-02.png)

-Find the folder where we've downloaded the skeleton:
+Find the folder where we have downloaded the skeleton:

 ![](assets/chapter-1-images/08.Numbers-sum-web-03.png)